-FOR RENT-APARTMENTS

-Beautiful, modern four-room apartments.
+FOR RENT-APARTMENTS Beautiful, modern four-room apartments.
 Rents \$40-\$45.
 On leases only at 1516 W. Riverside Avenue.
+The Washington Trust Company agents.

-One year later, a November 1905 advertisement in the Spokane Daily Chronicle newspaper ran a description of an apartment within the property as a "strictly modern four-room apartment, close in, with hot water heat in the Ammann Apartments, 1516 W. Riverside, \$35."
+One year later, a November 1905 advertisement in the Spokane Daily Chronicle newspaper ran a description of an apartment within the property as a "strictly modern four-room apartment, close in, with hot water heat in the Ammann Apartments, 1516 W. Riverside, \$35.00."